-The EE program is designed to achieve a balance among the major areas of Communication Systems, Microelectronis, and Computer Systems.
-The student may choose to specialize within the EE program in any of the following areas: Communication and Information Systems, Microcontroller Based System Design, and Design and Fabrication of Microelectronic Devices and Circuits.
+The EE program is designed to achieve a balance among the major areas of Communication Systems, Microelectronics, and Computer Systems.
+The student may choose to specialize within the EE program in any of the following areas: Communication and Information Systems; Microcontroller Based System Design; Embedded Computing Systems; and Design and Fabrication of Microelectronic Devices and Circuits.

 The Electrical Engineering program maintains professional accreditation by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; Telephone: (410) 347-7700).

 Our program objectives are encompassed in the mission statement above.
-Our program educational outcomes are:
+Our program educational outcomes are to have the:

 - Ability to apply knowledge of mathematics, science, and engineering.

-- Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
+- Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health, safety, manufacturability, and sustainability.